ayop-re/reversing/documentation/pages/session_template.md

 		- the date of the session
 	- objective(s)
 		- the goals for this session (as detailed as possible)
+	- preparation
+		- commands and more to be prepared
 	- in-session notes
 		- found rabit holes
 			- new found rabit holes